Lindow Man: Conservation

 Environment and situation are the crucial factors that determine how corpses decay.
 For instance, corpses will decay differently depending on the weather, the way they are buried, and the medium in which they are buried.
 Peat slows the decay of corpses.
 It was feared that, once Lindow Man was removed from that environment, which had preserved the body for nearly 2,000 years, the remains would rapidly start to deteriorate, so steps were taken to ensure preservation.
 After rejecting methods that had been used to maintain the integrity of other bog bodies, such as the "pit-tanning" used on Grauballe Man, which took a year and a half, scientists settled on freeze-drying.
 In preparation, the body was covered in a solution of 15% polyethylene glycol 400 and 85% water to prevent it from becoming distorted.
 The body was then frozen solid and the ice vaporised to ensure Lindow Man did not shrink.
 Afterwards, Lindow Man was put in a specially constructed display case to control the environment, maintaining the temperature at 20 °C and the humidity at 55%.

-Lindow Man is held in the British Museum.
+Lindow Man is part of the British Museum's collection.
 Before the remains were transferred there, people from North West England launched an unsuccessful campaign to keep the body in Manchester.
 The bog body has been on temporary display in other venues: at the Manchester Museum on three occasions, April to December 1987, March to September 1991, and April 2008 to April 2009; and at the Great North Museum in Newcastle from August to November 2009.
 The 2008–09 Manchester display, titled Lindow Man: A Bog Body Mystery Exhibition at the Manchester Museum, won the category "Best Archaeological Innovation" in the 2010 British Archaeological Awards, run by the Council for British Archaeology.

 Critics have complained that, by museum display of the remains, the body of Lindow Man has been objectified rather than treated with the respect due to the dead.
 This is part of a wider discussion about the scientific treatment of human remains and museum researchers and archaeologists using them as information sources.